Oil Pet Portrait Stories

 Corgi Oil Painting – In Detail Photos

 I took a few photos of Nicholas adding the final touches to the painting.
 I have tried to get up close to the canvas so you can see the painting in detail.
 Often our photos show our paintings far closer than a viewer would normally view them.
 Primarily we want our readers to see the paintings up close to show how fine the paint strokes are and how much detail goes into them.
-We hope you enjoy viewing the photos.

 Corgi Oil Painting